Contractor insurance requirements

 Further information is available in our Expanded cover under Queensland Home Warranty Scheme (PDF) factsheet.

 Previously the QBCC premium had to be paid as soon as practicable after the contract with the consumer was signed.

 Now the premium must be paid within 10 business days after the date the contract was entered or before the work starts (whichever is earlier).
 Note for construction managers the premium must be paid before 10 business days elapse from the day the manager is engaged under the contract or the work starts (whichever is earlier).

-Two premium tables are available for contractors - one for new home constructions and one for alterations, additions and swimming pools.
+Two premium tables are available for contractors - one for new residence constructions and one for alterations, additions and swimming pools.

-- Insurance premium table - for alterations, additions and swimming pools - from 28 October 2016 to 30 Jun 2017
+- Insurance premium table - for alterations, additions and swimming pools - from 1 July 2018 (PDF)

 Calculation of premium